kliu128/kliu.io/content/objects.md

 - [Alexey Guzey's objects](https://guzey.com/tools-gear/)
 - [New York Times: Wirecutter](https://www.nytimes.com/wirecutter/)

+(I wonder if there should be a central list for this, or something.)

 ## The Physical

 Physical objects are very annoying.
 They have to be moved, stored, gotten from another room, etc. But _some_ of them are worth it.